evmos/evmos/docs/users/wallets/ledger.md

 ## Ethereum Ledger App

-If you want to connect to Evmos mainnet and Evmos testnet, you can use the Ethereum Ledger app on Ledger Live by setting the chain ID.
+If you want to connect to Evoblock mainnet and Evoblock testnet, you can use the Ethereum Ledger app on Ledger Live by setting the chain ID.

 First, you will need to install the Ethereum Ledger app by following the instructions below: